Interaction-Induced Wave Function Collapse Respects Conservation Laws: Introduction

 This note presents a reevaluation of the status of the conservation laws based on the assumption that the apparent collapse of the wave function associated with measurement is a real, nonlocal occurrence that is induced by the kinds of entangling interactions that constitute measurements.
-I argue that when \textit{all relevant entanglement relations are taken into account, it can be seen that the conservation laws are respected in individual cases}.
-The argument turns on considering both the entanglement relations of the measured system generated during the measurement process and those resulting \textit{from prior interactions}.
-It relies heavily on the demonstrations by Gemmer and Mahler\cite{Gemmer_Mahler} and by Durt\cite{Durt_a,Durt_1} that entanglement is a generic result of \textit{any} interaction between systems.
-These demonstrations have important implications for how one should frame the question of whether quantities such as momentum, energy, and angular momentum are conserved in measurement processes.
-Given the web of entanglement relations that must be taken into account in these situations, they imply that the ``total system" over which the relevant quantities are computed must include all subsystems that have interacted with the measured (sub)system in a significant way, including any preparation apparatus.
-So, for a typical ``conserved" quantity, $q$, associated with the observable, $\textbf{Q}$, its value should be calculated as $ q \; = \;\langle\psi^\dagger |\textbf{ Q}|\psi\rangle$, where $\psi$ is taken to represent the total system (measurement instrument, preparation apparatus, the measured (sub)system, and possibly others).
-The question of conservation then becomes whether $q_{final}$ can be made arbitrarily close to $q_{initial}$ by considering all relevant systems and taking into account enough history.
-I will argue that conservation does, in fact, hold in this sense.
+I argue that when all relevant entanglement relations are taken into account, it can be seen that the conservation laws are respected in individual cases.
+The argument turns on considering both the entanglement relations of the measured system generated during the measurement process and those resulting from prior interactions.
+It relies heavily on the demonstrations by Gemmer and Mahler\cite{Gemmer_Mahler} and by Durt\cite{Durt_a,Durt_1} that entanglement is a generic result of interactions between systems.
+These demonstrations have important implications for how one should frame the question of whether quantities such as momentum, angular momentum, and energy are conserved in measurement processes.
+Given the web of entanglement relations that must be taken into account in these situations, they imply that the ``total system" over which the relevant quantities are computed must include all subsystems that have interacted with the measured (sub)system in a significant way, \textit{including any preparation apparatus}.

-It is important to emphasize that the quantity, $ q \; = \;\langle\psi^\dagger|\textbf{Q}|\psi\rangle$, usually described as the ``expectation value", provides a perfectly good method for assigning values of conserved quantities to \textit{all} (pure) quantum states - not just to those that happen to be eigenstates of the relevant observable.
-Given the fact that elementary systems are almost invariably entangled to some extent with other systems both before and after they undergo measurement, one cannot, strictly speaking, even attribute a state to them without reference to those other systems.
-So the idea that conserved quantities can only be attributed to systems in (factorizable) eigenstates is completely inadequate for analyzing the status of conservation laws in quantum theory.